If you’ve been asking yourself “What all the fuss is about this SEO thing?”, here’s your chance to learn everything in a rather long boring article.

 Of course not!
 It is a combination of all marketing strategies mixed with a network of websites (PBN or Private Backlink Networks), various social media profiles, and other shady techniques that discreetly advertise a certain product, brand, or company to create a trend that will eventually result in organic traffic flooding the main website and rank it higher on the search results page.

 And there are many ways to hide every bit of evidence of PBN backlinks or other bulk efforts to prevent competitors from understanding how their marketing campaigns are executed and are managed to rank them high in a short amount of time.

-The only drawback between you going Black-Hat and a big company going Balck-Hat is the budget and the number of resources employed for such strategy.
-While you may trigger Black Hat with 10 websites, many of them may penalize in the process, big companies are playing in hundred & thousand territories, and also their efforts go beyond simple SEO marketing plans!
+The only drawback between you going Black-Hat and a big company going Balck-Hat is the budget and the number of resources employed for such a strategy.
+While you may trigger Black Hat with 10 websites, many of them may be penalized in the process, big companies are playing in hundred’s and thousand’s territories, and also their efforts go beyond simple SEO marketing plans!